Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 # Additional Information

 <!-- Please include any additional information that you think would be useful in helping us to evaluate your proposal. -->

+SORAMITSU is a Japanese fintech company with expertise in developing blockchain-based solutions for digital asset and identity management.
+Our mission is to use blockchain to promote innovation to solve pressing societal challenges.

+SORAMITSU is the developer of and major contributor to the open-source blockchain platform Hyperledger Iroha, which is tailored for enterprise and public-sector use.
+Part of the Linux Foundation's Hyperledger Project, the Iroha blockchain's flexible permissions system and scalable, performant architecture suit it to digital asset and identity management in high-traffic, multi-stakeholder environments.

+Utilizing blockchain, SORAMITSU has developed a digital currency for the National Bank of Cambodia, an identity verification system prototype for Bank Central Asia in Indonesia, among others.
+We have also conducted proof-of-concept tests for several major Japanese enterprises, and are active contributors to open source projects, such as the SORA cryptoeconomic system, the Polkaswap DEX, and the DeFi wallet, Fearless Wallet.

+Based on these experiences, SORAMITSU aims to deploy cutting-edge technology on a global level in order to expedite financial inclusion and health, mitigate economic inefficiencies, and contribute to economic growth and development